letsboot/flow-app-engine-template/README.md

 Hint:
 For more advanced environment options, we recommend to create a test environment manually in the UI of the Flow App Engine, and look at the JSON in the task list (button in the bottom left).

+## Usage GitHub:

+WARNING: Hackathon quick n dirty version, no warranty, no support, no nothing.
+Use at your own risk.

+1. Fork repository or copy content

+2. Create the following GitHub Actions Repository secrets in project settings

+  - FLOW_APP_ENGINE_USER - User for the Flow App Engine
+  - FLOW_APP_ENGINE_PASSWORD - Dynamically generated password for the Flow App Engine (alternatively use App Engine Token)

+3. Push any change to your repository (i.e. changing the response in the index.js)

+4. Watch the pipeline and open the URL provided at the end in your Browser